davidsowerby/takkan/docs/status.md

 *Data Bindings are created automatically, converting data type between model and presentation as needed.*
 :::

 This is almost complete.
-A current document (ab instance of `MutableDocument`) is maintained for editing, with data bindings linking from that document to a Widget for display.
+A current document (an instance of `MutableDocument`) is maintained for editing, with data bindings linking from that document to a Widget for display.

-Where required the data type is automatically converted - for example to display an integer in a `Text`.
+Where required the data type is automatically converted - for example to display an integer in a `Text` Widget.

 Bindings for some Geo data types [outstanding](https://gitlab.com/precept1/precept_client/-/issues/45).